Douglas Northcott: Early life and career

 His work was interrupted by active service during World War II.
 Captured at Singapore, he survived his time as a prisoner of war in Japan, and returned to Cambridge at the end of the war.

 Back at Cambridge, he published his dissertation "Abstract Tauberian theorems with applications to power series and Hilbert series ".
 He then turned to algebra under the influence of Emil Artin, whom he had met while visiting Princeton University.
 He became a Research Fellow of St John's College in 1948.

+In 1949, he proved an important result in the theory of heights, namely that there are only finitely many algebraic numbers of bounded degree and bounded height.
+In analogy to this result, a set of algebraic numbers is said to satisfy the Northcott property if there are only finitely many elements of bounded height.

 In 1952, he moved to the Town Trust Chair of Pure Mathematics at Sheffield University.
 He remained at Sheffield until his retirement in 1982, also serving as Head of Department and Dean of Pure Science.

 In 1954, Douglas Northcott and David Rees introduced in a joint paper the Northcott-Rees theory of reductions and integral closures, which has subsequently been influential in commutative algebra.

 Awards

 Northcott was awarded the London Mathematical Society Junior Berwick Prize in 1953 and served as LMS Vice-President during 1968-69.
 He was elected Fellow of the Royal Society in 1961.